Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Proposed Method

-The training and inclusion of $\epsilon^{\text{trg}}$ is optional in \texttt{Uni-DAD}, as it can facilitate adaptation of structure in face of strong domain shifts (see component ablations in Tab.~\ref{tab:4_component_ablation}).
-Further, if a pre-adapted $\epsilon^{\text{trg}}$ checkpoint is already available, it can be used as a fixed target teacher in the \texttt{Uni-DAD} algorithm without further training (see Tab.~\ref{tab:4_init_ablation}).
+The training and inclusion of $\epsilon^{\text{trg}}$ is optional, as it can facilitate adaptation of structure in face of strong domain shifts (see component ablations in Tab.~\ref{tab:4_component_ablation}).
+Further, if a pre-adapted $\epsilon^{\text{trg}}$ checkpoint is already available, it can be used as a fixed target teacher without further training (see Tab.~\ref{tab:4_init_ablation}).